Welcome / Bienvenue

 Literary Paris: A Guide, by Jessica Powell.
 (This well illustrated book profiles thirty writers — including Albert Camus, Ernest Hemmingway, Gertrude Stein, George Sand, Janet Flanner, and Emile Zola — and the places in the city integral to their daily lives.)

-Métro Stop Paris, An Underground History of the City of Light, by Gregor Dallas.
-(This book explores history and more by focusing on twelve métro stops.)
+Métro Stop Paris, An Underground History of the City of Light, by Gregor Dallas (exploring history and more by focusing on twelve métro stops).

 French Culture & Society